afontenot/pyweight/docs/md/Weight Management with PyWeight.md

 A major advantage of Pyweight, though, is that it is easy to make diet adjustments *without* calorie counting or precise meal plans.
-If PyWeight tells you to eat 100 more calorie a day, you can guess about how much of a change that is.
+If PyWeight tells you to eat 100 more calories a day, you can guess about how much of a change that is.
 It's not a big deal if you get it wrong; after another period of several weeks, you'll be prompted again to make changes.
 As long as you continue to move in the right